 (Note: this post was originally published on January 13, 2019.
 It was the first post on The Rogue Brussel Sprout!
 It has since been updated with new photos and additional detail).

 Are you ready to free yourself from the condiment aisle?
 Homemade mustard is easy, fun, requires just a few simple ingredients, and is infinitely better than store-bought.
 I started making my own mustard at home many years ago and have never looked back.
-I hope this guide will help you to get started with your own mustard experiments and that you'll enjoy making it as much as I do.
+This guide will get you started with your own DIY mustard.

 There are numerous reasons why homemade mustard is better than store bought.
-First, many jarred condiments have all sorts of unappealing ingredients like preservatives, gums (for texture), oil, and loads of added sugar.
+First, many jarred condiments have unappealing ingredients like preservatives, gums (for texture), oil, and loads of added sugar.
 Second, when you make it at home, you can customize your own personal mustard recipe to suit your flavor and texture preferences.
-Finally, homemade mustard makes a great and very unique gift to share with friends and family.
+Finally, homemade mustard is a unique gift to share with friends and family.

 Ready to dive in?
 Here's everything you need to know.